-The School of Science and Technology may join with one or more other public schools to provide the required bilingual and special language programs.
+The School of Science and Technology (SST/SSTD) may join with one or more other public schools to provide the required bilingual and special language programs.
 The availability of the programs shall be publicized throughout the schools involved.

-The School of Science and Technology may allow a nonresident English learner student to enroll in or attend its bilingual education or special language program if the student's district of residence does not provide an appropriate program.
+The School of Science and Technology (SST/SSTD) may allow a nonresident emergent bilingual student to enroll in or attend its bilingual education or special language program if the student's district of residence does not provide an appropriate program.
 The district of residence shall pay the tuition for the student.

 Education Code 29.059; 19 TAC 89.1205(e).